vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

    You might say something like:

    > “What caused the recent incident?
-And how did we fix it?
-Additionally we want to define action items to avoid this in the future and document it in our postmortem document.
+How did we fix it?
+Additionally, we want to define action items to avoid this in the future and document it in our postmortem document.
 We are not looking to find someone to blame.”

    {{< callout >}}
-   Tip: Embrace blameless culture because you want to identify what happens and how to avoid it in the future.
+   Tip: Embrace blameless culture because you want to identify what happened and how to avoid it in the future.
 Make sure you provide psychological safety for each team member.
    {{< /callout >}}

 1. **Present the incident timeline (5 minutes)**